AlexScigalszky/development/C#/REAME.md

 # CsvHelper
 This is a class to create a CSV file (in Export folder there are a others helpers as CsvHelper but using a strategy patter)

+# HttpHelper
+A class with some methods to help me to get data from HTTP request/responses